cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 ---------------------

 If you like to use cloudmesh as user, the installation can be done with pip.
-Cloudmesh is stritributes in different modules and you only need to install the modules you desire.
+Cloudmesh is distributed in different modules and you only need to install the modules you desire.
 Dependent on your needs you can install the cloudmesh `cloud` or `storage` bundle with: